shic/blog/_posts/2016-04-19-React-Native.markdown

 ### Props

-- consider props immutable
+- Consider props **immutable**
-- Use props to for event handlers to communicate with child components.
+- Use props for event handlers to communicate with child components.

 ### State